-The participants were asked to report their child’s food and beverage intake through a Food Frequency Questionnaire (FFQ) for our Singapore population when the child turned 5 years old (validation paper under review)(30).
+The participants were asked to report their child’s food and beverage intake through a Food Frequency Questionnaire (FFQ) for our Singapore population when the child turned 5 years old (validation paper under review)[30].
 In brief, the FFQ is quantitative, and contains 112 food items that capture the child’s habitual intake for the month prior to the questionnaire administration, and from the child’s dietary intake total energy intake could be derived.
 The FFQ was interviewer administered by trained staff.
 Caregivers (e.g. mothers, fathers, grandparents or nannies) indicated the frequency of consumption of particular items on a variety of time scales (per month, week, or day).
 To assist with portion estimation, pictures were provided of food with various portion sizes based on typical household units (eg: slices, glasses, cups, plates, pieces, spoons and teaspoons).
 Dietary intakes of food were standardized to daily frequencies, and multiplied by average amount per serving in grams (g), to obtain total intake in grams per day (g/day).
 Similarly, the consumption of beverages was standardized to daily frequencies, and multiplied by the average amount per serving in milliliters (mLs) to obtain total intake in milliliters per day (mL/day).

 For analysis, seven food-groups were created by combining items from the FFQ together: fruits (e.g. apple, banana), vegetables (e.g. carrot, pumpkins, corn), wholegrains (e.g. wholemeal bread, multigrain bread, soft wholegrain bread), sugar-sweetened beverages (SSBs; e.g. fruit drinks, soft drinks), sweet discretionary snacks (e.g. sweets, ice cream), fast-foods (e.g. non-core convenience foods such as nuggets, pizza), and deep-fried foods (e.g. fried chicken, fried beef/lamb, fried fish, fried potatoes).